GB curlers edge closer to semi-final

 Fan was unfortunate to miss a clearout of the house and Dodds capitalised to roll in a stone for three points to level the match.

-It got better for Britain in the sixth end when Fan's final draw came up short to give them a one-point steal on their opponents' powerplay to nudge 5-4 in front, but an few careless shots in the next left the match all square heading into the last.
+It got better for Britain in the sixth end when Fan's final draw came up short to give them a one-point steal on their opponents' powerplay to nudge 5-4 in front, but a few careless shots in the next left the match all square heading into the last.

 Britain had last-stone advantage in the decider and crucially made it count.
 After Mouat's successful takeout, China's final shot missed to gift the Scottish pair the vital winning point.